streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 When a user interacts with a widget, the order of logic is:

-1. its value in session state is updated
+1. its value in `st.session_state` is updated
 2. the callback function (if any) is executed
 3. the page reruns, with the widget function returning its new value

 <Note>

-If the callback function writes anything to the screen, it will appear above the rest of the page.
-The callback functions runs as a prefix to the page reloading.
-Consequently, that means anything written via a callback function will disappear as soon as the user interacts with something else.
+If the callback function writes anything to the screen, that content will appear above the rest of the page.
+A callback function runs as a prefix to the page reloading.
+Consequently, that means anything written via a callback function will disappear as soon as the user performs their next action.
 Other widgets should generally not be created within a callback function.

 </Note>

 <Note>

-If the callback function is passed any args or kwargs, those arguments will be established when the widget is rendered.
-In particular, if you want to use a widget's new value in its own callback function, you cannot pass that value to the callback function via session state; you will have to look up its new value using a call to `st.session_state` _within the callback function_.
+If a callback function is passed any args or kwargs, those arguments will be established when the widget is rendered.
+In particular, if you want to use a widget's new value in its own callback function, you cannot pass that value to the callback function via `st.session_state`; you will have to look up its new value using a call to `st.session_state` _within the callback function_.

 </Note>